Skip to main content

 Genes are a part of each cell in the body and are passed on from parents to children.
 They are the code for who we are.
 For example, your eye colour is based on your genes.

-Genetic: Relating to genes.
-For example, genetic testing can show whether there is a fault in a gene.
+Relating to genes.
+For example, genetic testing can show whether there is a change in a gene.

 An inherited faulty gene is also called a changed gene.
 We all have genes that protect us against cancer.